bgeneto/htmx-fastapi-template/docs/VERIFICATION_SUMMARY.md

 ## ✅ Conclusion

-The Alpine-FastAPI authentication system is **production-ready** after the import fix.
+The fastapi-alpine-starter authentication system is **production-ready** after the import fix.
 All 52 authentication components are properly implemented, integrated, and secure.
 The system provides:

 - ✅ Flexible user registration and approval workflow
 - ✅ Secure passwordless magic link authentication